-Obtaining Benefits After Work-Related Injury
+Obtaining Benefits After a Rochester Work-Related Injury

 In Minnesota, injured workers may be entitled to three types of workers’ compensation benefits: medical treatment, wage loss benefits and vocational benefits.
 The difference between recovering these benefits and going without can make a dramatic impact on the life of an injured worker and his or her family.
 The workers’ compensation process is difficult and confusing to most people and most injured workers with valid claims encounter problems with the insurers.
 Our experienced and aggressive workers’ compensation attorney can help you remove these roadblocks to ensure you receive all the benefits you are eligible for under the law.